How to Transfer a Free Zone Company to a Mainland Business in Dubai

 Regulatory Delays

 Government documentation and approvals may take time.
-Hiring a business setup consultant can facilitate the process.
+Engaging PRO services in Dubai or a dedicated business setup consultant — can significantly accelerate government approvals, visa processing, and documentation submission, reducing the risk of costly delays.

 Cost Implications